Previous

 The lodge and the people who run it, Liz and Abraham, were great.
 Both the sleeping accommodations and the meals were wonderful.
 Such things, again, were not there during my first visit about 30 years ago.
 Nor were the sharp eyes of Abraham.
 I've never seen human eyes that could see so well, whether they were spotting a hummingbird deep in the brush, or a cotinga or a hawk far-away on a tree branch high up on a ridge.

-We walked along the river, or again more
+In the remote Osa, we walked along the river, or again more

 accurately, we forded the river (but not 20 times, and doing so in proper